 For those thinking about taking an apprentice, be assured you are entering a historical and well-respected training and recruitment pathway.

 Apprentices have a long and respected history going back as far as the Middle Ages.
 Back then, a senior master could have a maximum of three male apprentices lasting for two to seven years.
 Slightly different to the modern Early Years workforce where a male apprentice is a rare sighting!

 It is true that since the 1990s, apprentices started to dwindle as the Government opened up the universities and an increasing number of people decided to take that route as parents, schools and the press began to imply that becoming an apprentice was a second-rate career choice.
 This, of course, was both disappointing and misguided – and no longer true.

-Many people choose to go to University because they think they will earn more over their lifetime with the promise of the so-called ‘graduate premium’.
+Many young people choose to go to University because they think they will earn more over their lifetime with the promise of the so-called ‘graduate premium’.
 A reference to the gap of at least £10,000 between the salary of a graduate and an apprentice suggests otherwise.

 But, according to the Million Jobs Campaign, over a third of all graduates have lifetime earnings below those of the average higher apprentice and nearly half of those from post-1992 universities earn less than apprentices.

 We need more of this kind of evidence that measures apprenticeships against universities and work to challenge these misconceptions.